NewCenturyParty/21st_Century_Act/21st_Century_Act/09_Part_IX_Economic_Democracy.md

 (1) Century Bank shall be subject to audit and oversight by the Foundation Commission, and Parliament through the Minister of Finance.

-(2) Century Bank shall prepare an Agency plan and operation and capital budget for the fiscal year, to be submitted to the Minister of Finance for the approval by the Treasury Board.
+(2) Century Bank shall prepare an Agency plan and operational and capital budget for the fiscal year, to be submitted to the Minister of Finance for the approval by the Treasury Board.

 (3) Century Bank shall submit an annual report to the Minister of Finance who shall table it before Parliament.
 The report shall include a comprehensive account of Century Bank’s operations and performance against its mandate.